Andrews Injuries in Baseball Course - American Sports Medicine Institute

 CME

-American Sports Medicine Institute is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+American Sports Medicine Institute is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 The American Sports Medicine Institute designates this live activity for a maximum of 20 AMA PRA Category 1 Credit(s)TM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.